rockettheme/docs/Docs/magento/basic/attributes.md

 2. **Scope**: This settings determines if the attribute will apply globally, to a single site, or a individual store view.

-3. **Catalog Input Type**: This backend setting allows you to choose which type of input you'll use to add the attribute to your product(s).
+3. **Catalog Input Type**: This backend setting allows you to choose which type of input you will use to add the attribute to your product(s).
 You can choose between a number of setting types including text fields (for open-ended attributes) and multiple select (for listed variables).

 4. **Unique Value**: Determines if this attribute applies to one item or multiple items in your store.